Minolta MD lenses – what is it?

 - Red half-ball is presented

-If you see a lens with all these characteristics at same time – you see N-MD.
+If you see a lens with all these characteristics at the same time – you see N-MD.

 - Minolta N-MD lenses in average have a most modern coating.
 It looks like since then the inventors have not come up with anything better and just use some variations of it.
 So N-MD has better contrast.

 - N-MD lenses have a most modern optical design.
-Production of some of this lenses continues until now (some of Sony lenses), just in hulls with auto-focus.
-Of course you can find opinions like this: “Previous MD-Rokkors was better, MC 85mm f1.7 was better”, so… strictly speaking it’s not true.
-I know a few of lenses with poor optical quality in last MD-versions, but it not a simple cases and need to be sorted out.
+Production of some of these lenses continues until now (some of Sony lenses), just in hulls with auto-focus.
+Of course, you can find opinions like this: “Previous MD-Rokkors was better, MC 85mm f1.7 was better”, so… strictly speaking, it’s not true.
+I know a few lenses with poor optical quality in the last MD-versions, but it not a simple case and needs to be sorted out.

-- Number of models N-MD lenses is huge.
+- A number of models N-MD lenses are huge.
 I know 35 primes and 20 zooms in n-MD/n-MDa line.
-It’s enough for most of tasks.
+It’s enough for most of the tasks.

 Additionally, Minolta SR mount has a quite long flange focal distance for using simple tilt-shift adapters.

 List of the greatest resources with info about Minolta at all, and Minolta lenses especially: